jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 - [Thanks and Acknowledgments](#thanks-and-acknowledgments)

+# Compatibility

+**Starting from version 3.x.x** the Plugin is compatible with:
+- Jenkins version: >= **2.361.4**
+- Java version: **11**

+The version 2.x.x of the Plugin is compatible with:
+- Jenkins >= v2.138.2
+- Java 8

 # Introduction

-Plugin for Jenkins **v2.138.2 or later**, that triggers builds on Bitbucket's push and pull requests events.
+Plugin for Jenkins **v2.361.4 or later**, that triggers builds on Bitbucket's push and pull requests events.

-The new features introduced by Bitbucket Push and Pull Request 2.x.x are:
+Some of the features introduced by Bitbucket Push and Pull Request are:

 - build state notification
 - support of pull requests for Bitbucket cloud (rest api v2.x+ with mercurial and git) and bitbucket Server (5.14+ with git)